wintech119/DisasterRecoveryInventoryManagementSystem/replit.md

 - **Stock Availability**: Validates requested quantities against available stock across all locations, handling partial fulfillment.
 - **Distributor Location Tracking & Automatic Assignment**: Distributors include location data for assigning approved packages to the nearest warehouse, optimizing logistics.
 - **Distributor Self-Service Portal**: Distributors can create needs lists, view package statuses, respond to partial fulfillment notifications, and receive in-app alerts for status changes.
-- **Multi-Depot Fulfillment**: Inventory managers can manually allocate package items from multiple depots, with real-time stock updates, smart auto-fill functions, and per-depot validation.
+- **Multi-Depot Fulfillment**: Logistics staff (Logistics Officer and Logistics Manager) can manually allocate package items from multiple depots, with real-time stock updates, smart auto-fill functions, and per-depot validation.
+Logistics Officers create draft allocations, which are submitted for review and approved by Logistics Managers.
 This generates separate OUT transactions for each depot allocation upon dispatch.
 - **Smart Depot Filtering**: Package creation and fulfillment forms display only depots with available stock (quantity > 0) for each item, streamlining the allocation process.
 Depots with existing allocations are preserved in the fulfillment interface even when stock drops to zero, allowing managers to edit or clear those allocations.
 The system uses separate data attributes (`data-max` for validation limits, `data-available` for auto-fill) to ensure the auto-fill function only selects depots with actual stock while still permitting manual edits to preserved allocations.
 Zero-stock depots with allocations are visually distinguished with warning icons, light backgrounds, and clear messaging.
 - **Audit Trail**: Complete tracking of package lifecycle, including creation, status changes, distributor responses, approvals, dispatch, and delivery.